top of page

 A native of Greensboro, North Carolina, Melvin McNair grew up in a racially segregated society.
 He attended the historically black Winston-Salem State University, where he met his wife, Jean, on a baseball scholarship.
 Jean, a bookish and reserved woman with a strong social conscience, introduced him to civil rights protests and other activities.
 His participation in demonstrations lost him his scholarship, and he dropped out, he said in Melvin & Jean.

 McNair was drafted into the U.S. Army and was sent to Berlin, where he became an office logistics clerk.
 He said that he was passed over for promotions given to undeserving white counterparts.
 Also, he witnessed cross burnings on military compounds, some of his fellow Black soldiers getting beaten up by white supremacists, and racist heckling on the basketball court and on the street, according to USA Today and BBC News (December 6, 2020).
-The Army was investigating a report that the Ku Klux Klan had a chapter on a German base.
+The Army was investigating a report that the Ku Klux Klan had a chapter on a U.S. base in Germany.

 McNair and many of the 25,000 Black troops in Germany began to grow out their Afros, refuse to stand for the national anthem and, instead of saluting officers, raise their hands in a Black Power fist, reported USA Today.
 The Army told McNair that he was going to Vietnam.